Effective Strategies for Full Fine-Tuning of LLMs

 • Activations: depend on batch size and sequence length

-ZeRO (Zero Redundancy Optimizer) distributes parameters, gradients, and optimizer states across GPUs:
+ZeRO (Zero Redundancy Optimizer) shards parameters, gradients, and optimizer states across GPUs:

 {